FAQ Regarding Dental Implants in Long Island

 Will I Need Other Procedures Before Implants?

 Depending on the current condition of your teeth and jaw, you may or may not need prerequisite procedures before implants can be placed.
-Some patients need to have periodontal disease managed before implants can be placed, while others may need bone grafting to create a strong and stable anchoring point for implants.
+Some patients need to have gum disease treatment before implants can be placed, while others may need bone grafting to create a strong and stable anchoring point for implants.
 The only real way to know what you will need is to have a periodontal exam and consultation.

 Who Is Qualified To Place Dental Implants?